pbadler/forecasting-dynamics-course/assignments/ts_decomp_autocorr.md

 [Time series decomposition code](https://github.com/pbadler/forecasting-dynamics-course/blob/master/lectures/decomp_tutorial.R)
 [Autocorrelation code](https://github.com/pbadler/forecasting-dynamics-course/blob/master/lectures/autocorrelation.R)

-The first step is to download the data...
+The first step is to download the data.
+We will work with climate data from Tuscon, AZ (I downloaded these data from a gridded climate product called

-Convert it to a time series object....
+PRISM: http://www.prism.oregonstate.edu/explorer/).
+The .csv files is here:
+LINK
+Save it to your local drive, then 1) read it into R using `read.csv()` and 2) convert the `tmin_C` column (minimum temperature) to a time series object.

-You should hand in 1) an R script containing all the code you wrote to do your analysis, and 2) a pdf/docx/odt file answering the following questions:
+Now you are ready to answer the questions below.
+You should hand in two things: an R script containing all the code you wrote, and a pdf/docx/odt file with answers to the following questions:

-1) Is there a seasonal signal in the time series?
-Answer with a figure and an explanation of that figure.

-2) Is there a long-term trend in the time series?
-Answer with a figure and an explanation of that figure.
+1) Decompose the time series using the `decompose()` function.
+Is there any clear trend in the minimum temperature time series?
+What does the seasonal signal look like?
+Does it show a bimodal precipitation pattern?
+Would you get the same answer just by calculating the monthly means?
+Answer with a figure(s) and a few sentences of explanation.
+(Are you curious if the same trend shows up for tmax?
+Let me know if you look into it.)

+2) Create lag plots for the tmin data.
+Can you explain the circular patterns?
+(I haven't figured it out yet).

 3) Is there autocorrelation?
 At what lags (in months)?

-4) Is there partial autocorrelation?
+Is there partial autocorrelation?
 At what lags?
+Include a figure(s) with an explanation.